HugoBlox/theme-academic-cv/content/en/authors/haashi/_index.md

 With this website, I plan to share some posts and projects I begin to work on (and hopefully when I finish them).

-I'm currently <b>not looking for a job/gig</b>, but you still can get in touch or download an offline resume.
+I'm currently **not looking for a job/gig**, but you still can get in touch or download an offline resume.